efatto/efatto/hw_ditron/readme.rst

              #broadcast 192.168.0.0
 This IP will be put in as 'proxy' in Odoo POS configuration.

+To update the Simplerpos, only do (there isn't a db):
+    su - pi
+    cd odoo
+    git pull -u
+    exit
+    reboot

 TODO:
     - print receipt if queue is full (now they are saved with another name)